Why Good Dental Hygiene And Health Practices Are Important

 Home care basics — Brushing, Flossing and Rinsing

-Both Dr. Harper and Dr. George believe that by maintaining a proper home routine for dental hygiene, you can prevent most oral disease and tooth decay.
+Our doctors believe that maintaining a proper home routine for dental hygiene can prevent most oral disease and tooth decay.

-Daily plaque buildup can be easily removed by mechanical brushing.
+Brushing: Daily plaque buildup can be easily removed by brushing, with either a manual or electric toothbrush.
 Deposits tend to build up on the teeth fairly quickly after eating or drinking.
 If these deposits are not brushed away at least twice daily, they can lead to tooth decay and periodontal disease.
-One day of not brushing can lead to a bacteria build up that is enough to make your mouth susceptible to disease.
+Just one day of not brushing can lead to a bacteria build-up that is enough to make your mouth susceptible to disease.

-Flossing every day is an effective way to clean the spots on your teeth that brushing can’t reach.
-To properly floss, take 18” of dental floss, wrap it around the middle finger of each hand, and pinch it between your thumb and index finger.
+Flossing: Flossing every day is an effective way to clean spots on your teeth that brushing can’t reach.
+In fact, if you do not floss, you are missing about 40% of the tooth surfaces!
+To properly floss, take about 18” of dental floss, wrap it around the middle finger of each hand, and pinch it between your thumb and index finger.
 Pull the floss taut and slide it gently between each tooth and under the gum line.
 Slide the floss up and down the side of each tooth to remove plaque buildup.
-Always use a clean section of floss between each tooth.
+Unwrap and rewind the floss as you move from tooth to tooth, always using a clean section of floss between each tooth.

-Not only do mouth rinses help fight bad breath, it also helps remove loose food particles after brushing.
-Mouth rinses should never be used as a substitute for brushing, flossing or regular dental exams.
+Mouth Rinses: Not only do mouth rinses help fight bad breath, they also help remove loose food particles after brushing.
+However, mouth rinses should never be used as a substitute for brushing, flossing or regular dental exams.

-If you have any questions, ask one of our dentist or your hygienists.
+If you have any questions about these home care techniques, ask one of our dentists or your hygienist.